chadwhitacre/openpath/_posts/2025-02-03-the-birth-of-the-american-empire.md

 A few brief comments on what seems (from so close to it) to be one of the pivotal moments of human history:

-1. Many will accept Musk's rise to power as good news.
+1. Many accept Musk's rise to power as good news.

 1. I don't see this change being forcibly reverted.
 The noise from those who don't accept Musk will likely subside to a manageable simmer relatively soon.